lccostajr/edx-documentation/en_us/students/source/SFD_enrolling.rst

 .. _SFD Enrolling in a Course:

+..
+This file is for edX only; not included in Open edX version of the Learner's
+..
+Guide.

 ####################################
 Enrolling in edX Courses or Programs
 ####################################

-This topic provides information about edX courses and programs, and describes how to enroll in an edX course or program.
+This topic provides information about edX courses and programs, and how to enroll.

 .. contents::
   :local: